dmgudeman/CS1CQuickSort/README.md

 recursion limit for each size and then graphs the recursion limit vs array size and a second graph showing minimum sort time and array size.

+I used a library called JFreeChart to graph the results.

 Here is a typical outcome of the first program.
 It is for an array size of 40K.